 Agriculture 3 (C-AG3).
+The principal permitted use of these lands shall be residential.
 This land use category is established for residential use within the context of small-scale agricultural and agriculturally-related uses, subject to the standards of the LCP.